ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.solarlog/README.md

 ### Basic settings

-Set Solarlog - IP-address (192.XXX.X.XXX), port (optional) and polling - interval (in milliseconds, minimum 10s, recommended 30s or more).
+Set Solarlog - IP-address (192.XXX.X.XXX), port (optional) and polling - interval for consumption/production in seconds ('live'- data, min 10s).

 Security: you can activate the 'user' - password in your Solarlog and the 'user login activated' checkbox & add your password in the adapter config or you can run Solarlog and adapter without user password.
 If user-login is activated, it is recommended to stop the adapter while using the solarlog - user interface (otherwise you need to re-login after every request of the adapter).

 ### Advanced settings

 Check if all inverter / submeters / devices / smart energy - data is to be collected.

+Set polling - interval for average & sum up values in minutes (min 5min).

 Check if historical data is to be collected and set the time of day when the historical data objects will be updated.